A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Semidiscrete scheme

 We can also assume that $\ud(t,x)\rightarrow\bar u(t,x)$ almost everywhere in $(0,\infty)\times\R$ as ${\dx\rightarrow0}$.

-Now, we take $\mu=1$ in equation \eqref{eq:umu}, multiply it by a test function $\phi\in C^{\infty}_c((0,\infty)\times\R)$ and integrate it over $(0,\infty)\times\R$.
+Now, we take $\mu=1$ in equation \eqref{eq:umu}, multiply it by a test function $\phi\in C^\infty_c((0,\infty)\times\R)$ and integrate it over $(0,\infty)\times\R$.
 We have:

 Our claim is that, passing to the limit $\dx\rightarrow0$, we obtain that $\bar u$ is a weak solution of the equation \eqref{eq:model}.
-Thanks to \eqref{eq:sequence3} and to Propositions \ref{prop:est1} and \ref{prop:est2}, we know that we can take all the limits in \eqref{eq:umuweak2}, except for the last term.
-Thus, it is sufficient to check that we can pass to the limit $\dx\to0$ in
+Using classical arguments, thanks to \eqref{eq:sequence3}, Proposition \ref{prop:est1} and Proposition \ref{prop:est2}, we can take all the limits in \eqref{eq:umuweak2}, except for the last term.
+Thus, it is sufficient to check that we can also pass to the limit $\dx\to0$ in

 First, let us first observe that

 and

 as long as $N=N(\dx)$ is taken such that $N\dx\to\infty$ as $\dx\to0$.
 Moreover, using \eqref{eq:fourierK} and that